Daniel-Berresheim/Ghostgame/README.md

 light system:
 - light shouldn't add infinite on objects

-node structure:
-- organizing nodes in groups

 sound behaviour:
 - the direction from which the sound comes should be relative to the ghost instead of the middle of the screen

 others:
-- doors and hatchs; two variants of both: 1) unpossessable, unsolid, emitting signals via switches, etc. are required to open them
-											2) unpossessable, solid, only having the required progress points or a key will grant you access
-- levers, buttons and pressure_plates, which can emit signals to objects like connected doors
-- marking system, which switch is connected to which door, etc.
-- humans can collect pumpkins, if every human got a pumpkin, the map is cleared and will be brighter
-- pumpkin points should be saved
+- pumpkin points
-- ladders, possessed humans can climb up on them
+- save system for pumpkin points, cleared levels and current position of the player
-- objects like a clock, a thermometer or paintings, which can be manipulated; this could have effects on the real world around them
+- objects like a clock, a thermometer or paintings, which can be manipulated; this could have effects on the real world
 - snow, which can smelt, if it's hot
 - water, which can be turned to ice and vice versa
 - objects, who can only be moved on rails or who automatically move objects on them